Kia KM250: Description

 The KM250 is powered by the 180 hp KK-7.4 diesel engine.
 The truck is capable of cruising at 95 km/h with torque generation recorded to as much as 490Nm.
 Weighing 6.1 tonnes, the truck, designed with 6x6 configuration, is equipped with a fuel tank, with a capacity of 200 litres of fuel.
 The 200-litre tank capacity replaces the payload limitation by enabling the vehicle to reach a destination as far as 955 km.
 It has a payload capacity of 2,270 kg off-road and 4,550 kg on hard surface roads.
 The vehicle can accommodate up to 22 passengers including 20 fully equipped troops and a crew of two.
 It is equipped with a pintle hook for towing heavy cargo trailers and 105 millimeter howitzers.
 It can exert a maximum braking force by utilizing the air over hydraulic technology.
 The removable slated body walls serve as troop seats when folded down.
 The canvas top and supporting structure can be removed from both the cab and cargo body.
 The windshield can be also folded for maximum versatility.
 A front-mounted winch was optional.

 G.A.T.O.R

-The GATOR (General-purpose Amphibious Truck, Overside Removable kit) is a PH-designed Modular Amphibious Kit for 6x6 truck.
+The GATOR (General-purpose Amphibious Truck, Overside Removable kit) is a Philippine-designed Modular Amphibious Kit for 6x6 truck.
 It is based on the KIA KM250 6x6 truck or any 6x6 military truck.
 It has a removable 200HP Mercury jet engine and in-country production thru Self-Reliance Defense Posture [SRDP] Program in partnership with Stoneworks [PH] which is part of the Philippine Army SRDP Project.